A partnership between ACC and UT Austin PACE: Questions & Answers

 Will I be able to join the program later on?
 Can I begin my studies elsewhere and then move to ACC?

-Students who are offered PACE must begin their participation in the fall of 2014 and must submit the agreement no later than May 1, 2014.
+Students who are offered PACE must begin their participation in the fall semester and must submit the agreement no later than the deadline listed in MyStatus.
 If you decline the offer or fail to submit the agreement by the deadline, the offer will no longer be valid.
 If you decide you want to attend UT Austin at a later date, however, you will be able to apply for transfer admission.

 Do I have to stay in PACE all year?
 What happens if I finish the requirements more quickly?